cs-uh-3260/flask-ab/README.md

 You can define custom decorators to help you manage your A/B testing.
 This allows you to leverage common code to create many A/B experiments without having to modify the code too much every time.

 You can read [https://realpython.com/primer-on-python-decorators/](https://realpython.com/primer-on-python-decorators/) to understand decorators more.

-You can also see the `snadi/ab-decorators` branch of this repo to see an example of how we could change the setup we have above to use decorators.